swapy-27/youtubeSummarizerBackend/README.md

 ## Local Development

-1. Install dependencies: `pip install -r requirements.txt`
+1. Install dependencies: `pip install -r requirements-dev.txt`
 2. Set your Groq API key in environment variable: `GROQ_API_KEY`
 3. Run: `python app.py`
 4. Server starts at `http://localhost:5000`

+## Production Deployment

+For Railway deployment, use the lightweight `requirements.txt` which excludes heavy packages like `torch` and `openai-whisper` that are not needed for the core YouTube summarization functionality.

 ## Railway Deployment